Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 >
 > I was looking at dead men.
 Before another hour passed, I'd send them wailing on their way to rotting hell.
 All of them.
 >
 > - [[4.
-World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd von Zarovich]] in I, Strahd: The Memoirs of a Vampire ^425
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd von Zarovich]] in I, Strahd: The Memoirs of a Vampire ^425

 ## The Order of the Silver Dragon

 The death of Argynvost enraged the spirit of [[4.
-World Almanac/NPCs/Vladimir Horngaard (COS).md\|Vladimir Horngaard]], the greatest of the dragon's knights.
+World Almanac/NPCs/Vladimir Horngaard.md\|Vladimir Horngaard]], the greatest of the dragon's knights.
 Horngaard returned as a revenant and swore to avenge the destruction of the order.
 His zeal was so great that it also brought back the spirits of several other knights, who rose as revenants under Vladimir's command.

 The vengeful revenants killed many of Strahd's soldiers, and whenever the undead knights were cut down, their spirits found new corpses to inhabit.
 Though the knights were grossly outnumbered, they waged war for months and slew hundreds of foes.

 When Strahd died and became a vampire, Vladimir's knights should have gone to their everlasting rest, but their spirits couldn't leave Strahd's domain.
 They marched to Castle Ravenloft and were confronted by the Vistani seer [[4.
-World Almanac/NPCs/Madam Eva (COS).md\|Madam Eva]], who told them Strahd had died, only to become a prisoner in his own land, tormented by the death of his beloved Tatyana and the murder of his brother Sergei.
+World Almanac/NPCs/Madam Eva.md\|Madam Eva]], who told them Strahd had died, only to become a prisoner in his own land, tormented by the death of his beloved Tatyana and the murder of his brother Sergei.

 ![[6.
 Resources/5e Modules/Curse Of Strahd/img/076-cos07-02.webp#center]]

 After receiving that news, Vladimir ceased his advance and led his knights back to Argynvostholt.
 He realized that Strahd had already died and been damned to a hell of his own creation.
 With nowhere else to go and nothing else to do, Vladimir set his knights to killing Strahd's agents and anyone else who might help to ease Strahd's torment.
 Consumed by hatred, the knights have lost their honor and nobility.
 Their redemption hinges on whether Vladimir can set aside that hatred.
 The undead knight can be found brooding in the ruins of Argynvostholt.

 The spirit of the dragon Argynvost isn't at rest, either.
 It can sense that the knights have been corrupted, and it reaches out to the characters, hoping they will help the knights find peace.
 If the characters retrieve the dragon's skull from Castle Ravenloft and place it in the mausoleum of Argynvostholt, the dragon's spirit ascends to the highest tower of the mansion and transforms into a beacon of light that flashes across Barovia.
 The light of the beacon reminds [[4.
-World Almanac/NPCs/Vladimir Horngaard (COS).md\|Vladimir Horngaard]] of what he has lost, enabling him and his fellow knights to let go of their hatred and find both redemption and rest.
+World Almanac/NPCs/Vladimir Horngaard.md\|Vladimir Horngaard]] of what he has lost, enabling him and his fellow knights to let go of their hatred and find both redemption and rest.

 > [!note] Revenants of Barovia
 >